 Judging by the lyrics, the rock ‘n roll lifestyle doesn’t seem so far off that of an NFR barrel racer: Read more

-She may have qualified in the fifteenth spot, but even as an NFR Rookie Amber Moore has every reason to be confident.
-Below she’s shared insights from her amazing 2016 season and offered valuable advice for those of us who’d love to follow in her boots as an NFR barrel racing qualifier!
+She may have qualified in the fifteenth spot at her first NFR in 2016, but now that her and Paige have four qualifications under their belt and dozens of runs made in the Thomas & Mack arena, this pair has even more reason to be confident.
+Below she’s shared insights offered valuable advice for those of us who’d love to follow in her boots as an NFR barrel racing qualifier!
 Read more

 The top 15 WPRA barrel racing qualifiers have arrived in Las Vegas, and will soon be blasting down the alley at the Thomas & Mack.
 In anticipation of the rodeo action, I’m excited to share their reflection on at the 2016 season, and what we can expect to see in this years race to the gold buckle.